-"We must either provide people with health care insurance, subsidize the practices of culturally appropriate providers willing and able to care for low-income, uninsured Oregonians, or assure an adequate wage which would allow working individuals to purchase insurance or medical services."80 the 76,270 people living at 200% or below the federal poverty level, the equivalent of only three dentists were available.
-This compares to nearly 62 dentists to serve the poor residents in Clackamas County.81

-Dental care is another area of acute need for people living in poverty.
+"We must either provide people with health care insurance, subsidize the practices of culturally appropriate providers willing and able to care for low-income, uninsured Oregonians, or assure an adequate wage which would allow working individuals to purchase insurance or medical services."82 Dental care is another area of acute need for people living in poverty.
 Again, the Oregon Health Plan provides basic care for those living below the poverty line.
 Those above the federal poverty level remain without coverage.
 In addition, Medicare (health care for the elderly) does not cover dental care.

 Despite the coverage, the availability of dental services is extremely limited.
 In November, 1994, Washington County was designated a shortage area for dental services for the poor.
-For
+For the 76,270 people living at 200% or below the federal poverty level, the equivalent of only three dentists were available.83

 Pre-natal health care is another indicator of adequacy of health services.
 Inadequate prenatal care (less than five prenatal visits per pregnancy) can lead to poor birth outcomes like low birth-weight babies.
 Women without health insurance in Washington County are twice as likely to receive inadequate prenatal care as those with health insurance.
-Poor birth outcomes are higher among low-income women in Beaverton, North Aloha, Aloha, Tigard, Hillsboro, North Hillsboro and rural west county.82 The Washington County Well-Child Clinic is now closed, further reducing access to affordable preventative care for uninsured people.
+Poor birth outcomes are higher among low-income women in Beaverton, North Aloha, Aloha, Tigard, Hillsboro, North Hillsboro and rural west county.84 The Washington County Well-Child Clinic is now closed, further reducing access to affordable preventative care for uninsured people.

 The Virginia Garcia Memorial Health Center is another health care option for poor people, and is especially well suited for Hispanic families.
 The clinic provides care on a sliding fee basis.
 Patients typically can wait one or two months for an appointment.
-Walk-in patients are accepted, but usually must wait most of the day to see a provider.83
+Walkin patients are accepted, but usually must wait most of the day to see a provider.85

 Other health resources include Healthy Start for prenatal care and some pediatric care; the Washington County Health Department for family planning, immunization and treatment of sexually transmitted diseases; and hospital emergency rooms.
-For many low-income people, the pattern is to self-treat any illness or injury in the early stages, and when it becomes serious, go to the emergency room where the service is expensive but guaranteed.
+For many lowincome people, the pattern is to self-treat any illness or injury in the early stages, and when it becomes serious, go to the emergency room where the service is expensive but guaranteed.

 The elderly have some support through Medicare, but the program doesn't begin to cover all of the health care costs borne by seniors.
 The program usually only covers 80% of "approved costs" for doctors and hospitals, which may be considerably less than the actual costs.
 Medicare does not cover medication costs.
-This can leave many low-income elderly with high monthly medical costs.84
+This can leave many low-income elderly with high monthly medical costs.86

 The future of the Oregon Health Plan as a whole is uncertain, especially given proposed federal Medicaid restructuring (the federal aid program that supports the OHP).
 Recent changes to the Oregon Health Plan include changes in eligibility, implementation of premium payments by recipients and a reduction in the number of covered services.
-As of October

-1995, new eligibility criteria make college students ineligible; exempt people with certain assets in excess of \$5,000; and require a three-month average income below 100% of FPL to qualify for coverage.
-As of December 1995, the plan will charge premiums on a sliding scale from \$6 - \$28 per family per month.
-People who are in arrears on their premium payments when the reapply for benefits may lose eligibility until they catch up on their payments.
+As of October 1995, eligibility criteria made college students ineligible; exempted people with certain assets in excess of \$5,000; and required a three-month average income below 100% of FPL to qualify for coverage.
+As of December 1995, the plan charges premiums on a sliding scale from \$6 - \$28 per family per month.
+People who are in arrears on their premium payments when they reapply for benefits may lose eligibility until they catch up on their payments.

 The OHP mandate that employers provide health insurance to their workers will not be implemented as originally planned.
-This provision would have helped the working poor, many of whom do not now receive health care benefits from their employers.85
+This provision would have helped the working poor, many of whom do not now receive health care benefits from their employers.87